How can finance professionals act responsibility, but still meet business objectives? How does accounting information inform business decisions?

 You study a wide range of topics and develop your quantitative skills, giving you the flexibility to pursue a career in finance, accounting or business management after graduation.
 You’ll explore areas such as:

-BSc Accounting and Finance includes an introductory first year to familiarise you with wider business topics, such as management, marketing and economics.
+BSc Accounting and Finance includes an introductory first year to familiarise you with wider business topics, such as management and marketing.